micahpearlman/zero-tiny-ble/readme.md

 * You can purchase a complete board at [zeroengineering.io](http://zeroengineering.io/product/15/)
 * You can order unpopulated boards from [OSH Park](https://oshpark.com/shared_projects/1aQHSlM2)

+## Why?

+This is a project that fell out of developing sensors (Exhaust Gas Temp, RPM, Lap Timer, etc) for my vintage road racing motorcycle.
+I also wanted to use my iOS device as the display and data logger.
+So I needed a small, cheap and general purpose board that had  uC and BLE capabilities and could be powered by a small LiPo battery (and be charged by a USB connection).
+The HM-10 BLE was super cheap and incredibly easy to integrate.
+The ATTiny85 is also super cheap, requires practically zero external components when running on it's internal oscillator and can be programmed in the Arduino IDE.

 ## Pinouts
 ![what](https://raw.githubusercontent.com/micahpearlman/zero-tiny-ble/master/docs/pinouts.png "Pin Outs")